Sir David Foulis, 1st Baronet: Essex and a diamond ring

-After the baptism he went to the north of Scotland with James VI.
+After the baptism at Stirling Castle, Foulis went to the north of Scotland with James VI.
 He wrote to Essex that the king had pawned his jewels for £2,000 sterling to fund this military mission, and declared that no house where the Catholic Mass has been said would remain standing.

-Foulis reported on demolition works at Huntly Castle while the Countess of Huntly looked on, and destruction at Slains, in a letter to Anthony Bacon.
+In a letter to Anthony Bacon, Foulis reported on demolition works at Huntly Castle while the Countess of Huntly looked on, and destruction at Slains.

 On 8 July 1595, at Falkland Palace James VI gave him a diamond ring worth 200 crowns to give to someone in London, probably the Earl of Essex.
 His mission was to ask for money for James VI and financial assistance for his brother, Thomas Foulis.
 He was also to discuss the affairs of the west border and the border warden Walter Scott of Buccleuch, and congratulate the Queen on the Earl of Essex.

 On his return to Scotland, on 27 September at Falkland, Foulis wrote a letter in French to the Earl of Essex, assuring him that James VI had a good opinion of Elizabeth.
 He had not given the earl's letter to the Chancellor, John Maitland of Thirlestane, who was ill.
 Foulis thought the Chancellor would recover, and form a firm alliance with the Earl of Mar and abandon the cause of William Ker of Cessford and Buccleuch, who had lost the support of Anne of Denmark.
 She was now in accord with her husband, who was dissatisfied with the amount of English money Foulis had received in London (only £2,000).
 Unfortunately for Foulis's scheme, Maitland did not recover to cement these alliances, but died at Thirlestane Castle on 3 October.